 - Article: A Career Bringing Physics to Medicine - Science Careers magazine

 - A Physicist in Manufacturing - staff profile from General Electric

-- Working in physics - profiles from the Institute of Physics (U.K.)
+- Working in medical physics - trainee scientist profile from the Institute of Physics (U.K.)

 - Careers in Space - Scientists - from the Canadian Space Agency